MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/session-policy-aad.md

       - **File type** - Use this filter to apply the policy to specific file types, for example, block download for all .xls files.

-   2. In the **Content inspection** section, set whether you want to enable the DLP engine to scan documents and file content.
+   2. In the **Content inspection** section, set whether you want to enable the DLP engine to scan documents and files content.

    3. Under **Actions**, select one of the following items: